Excel Text Splitter – Segment Cell Content into Multiple Columns | Aspose.Cells Cloud

 The Text Segmentation API divides cell contents into multiple cells based on specified delimiters, patterns, or line breaks, and outputs the results to a target range.
 It supports flexible splitting methods, directional output (columns or rows), and options to preserve delimiters—ideal for parsing concatenated data, CSV‑style content, or multiline text into structured formats.

-- Split cell by specific character: Break down cell content into multiple cells by selecting any character as the delimiter, including a comma, space, semicolon, and more.
+• Split cell by specific character – break down cell content into multiple cells by selecting any character as the delimiter (comma, space, semicolon, etc.).

-- Remove or keep delimiters: Tailor your results by deciding whether to remove the delimiters or retain them at the beginning or end of the resulting cells.
+• Remove or keep delimiters – decide whether delimiters are removed or retained at the beginning or end of the resulting cells.

 SplitText API